MGRS Volunteers & Judges

 When the opening remarks and keynote address conclude, judges and presenters will be directed to their assigned seminar rooms and prepared by the room moderator.

-Your room will have your rubrics prepared and pre-filled with presenter information.
+Do I need to bring anything?
+Nope!
+Our volunteers will provide you rubrics pre-filled with presenter information.
 You will not need to bring anything with you.

 Rubrics